 Vanguard Robo-Advisor Review Wrap Up

-Vanguard is perhaps the most trusted name in mutual funds, and they have brought their expertise to robo-advising through Vanguard Personal Advisor Services.
+Vanguard is among the most trusted names in mutual funds, and they have brought their expertise to robo-advising through Vanguard Personal Advisor Services.
 It offers professional management at a reasonable fee, though it is much more advantageous for larger investors who can take advantage of even lower management fees.

 But even for investors who have less than $500,000 to invest, Vanguard Personal Advisor Services offers all of the advantages that people seek from robo-advisors, but with the added benefit of having regular contact with a live advisor.

 That’s a tough combination to beat in an industry that’s becoming increasingly competitive.
 Vanguard is well-positioned with their robo-advisor service to meet the needs of an even larger number of investors than they already have.

-Although, if you’re interested in a robo-advisor with human financial advisors, lower minimum investment amounts, tax-loss harvesting and the opportunity to invest in individual stocks as well, check out Personal Capital (Even if you don’t hire this investment manager, their free financial management tools are outstanding.).
+Although, if you’re interested in a robo-advisor with human financial advisors, a unique free investment management dashboard, tax-loss harvesting and the opportunity to invest in individual stocks as well, check out Personal Capital (Even if you don’t hire this investment manager, their free financial management tools are outstanding.).